 What You Can Trade

-We said before that you can’t trade the VIX directly, since it is an indicator.
+We told you before that you can't trade the VIX directly, since it is an indicator.

 However, there are many derivatives of the VIX that can be traded.

 But before we proceed further, you must understand that virtually all VIX-related instruments can be tricky to deal with.